iCMDdev/nanotool/README.md

    - <b>Intents & IntentsUI</b> - used for managing the widgets' settings from the iOS Home Screen

 ## License
-The assets (images) in this repo are not subject to the code open-source license.
+The assets (images) provided in this repo and Xcode project are not subject to the code open-source license.
 Usage of these assets in any way, without the creator's consent is prohibited, unless the law permits it.

 The license can be accessed [here](/LICENSE).